R & D of prototype iTOF-MRPC at CEE: Design and Test of high time resolution MRPC

-The working gas is 90\% Freon-134a, 5\% SF6 and 5\% isobutene.
-Two plastic scintillator detectors readout by photo-multipliers (PMT) are used as the trigger.
-The flow chart of the test system is shown in Fig\ref{fig:3}.
+where $T_{mrpc1}$ and $T_{mrpc2}$ are the measured times when the cosmic ray hits prototypes MRPC1 and MRPC2, respectively.
+The working gases were 90\% Freon-134a, 5\% SF6, and 5\% isobutene.
+Two plastic scintillator detector readouts by photomultipliers (PMT) were used as the cosmic ray trigger.